fpl9000/EGD/README.md

 An Entropy Gathering Daemon (EGD) written in Python 3.

-EGD requires Python 3.2, and will work with all later versions.
+EGD requires Python 3.2 or later.

 ## Command-Line Usage